changjiashuai/SwiftUI-MVVM-Concept/README.md

 # UI behavior

-**Click the picture to watch the expected UI behavior of the example**
+**Click or tap the picture to watch the expected UI behavior of the example**

 * Shared source of data with different presentations
 * Views control